La Salle Forum Invitational

 Public Forum

 You win a lot of points with me calling out shady evidence, and conversely by using good evidence.
 You lose a lot of points by being unable to produce the evidence you read quickly.
-If I call for a card, I expect it to be cut.

 I don't care which side you sit on or when you stand, and I find the post-round judge handshake to be silly and unnecessary.